FIWARE/tutorials.Roles-Permissions/README.md

 * One **FIWARE Generic Enabler**:
     * FIWARE [Keyrock](http://fiware-idm.readthedocs.io/) offer a complement Identity Management System including:
         * An authentication system for Applications and Users
-        * A website graphical front-end for Identity Management Administration
+        * A site graphical frontend for Identity Management Administration
         * An equivalent REST API for Identity Management via HTTP requests

 * One [MySQL](https://www.mysql.com/) database :